CyrilleB79/charInfo/readme.md

 * This add-on provides also two gestures that are unassigned by default:

     * A script to display directly the review cursor character information.
-If you feel unconfortable with the four press gesture, you may assign to it a gesture in NVDA's input gesture dialog ("Text review" category).
+If you feel uncomfortable with the four press gesture, you may assign to it a gesture in NVDA's input gesture dialog ("Text review" category).
     * A script to display character information for the character at the position of the caret (works only in places where there is a caret).
 It can be found in the "system caret" category of NVDA input gestures dialog.

-* The provided information is in english since it is part of Unicode norm.
-If a local translation exists for this add-on, the information is also provided alongside with english.
+* The provided information is in English since it is part of Unicode norm.
+If a local translation exists for this add-on, the information is also provided alongside with English.
-* For the characters written with Microsoft proprietary fonts Symbol, Wingding (1, 2,, 3) and Webding, some additional information is provided: character name, font name and information of the corresponding unicode character.
+* For the characters written with Microsoft proprietary fonts Symbol, Wingding (1, 2,, 3) and Webding, some additional information is provided: character name, font name and information of the corresponding Unicode character.

 ## Change log